Skip to main content

 Stabilization of Energy Levels

 A hallmark of cortisol imbalance is erratic energy throughout the day, often characterized by a “wired and tired” feeling or a significant afternoon slump.
-With improved cortisol rhythm, become more stable and sustained.
+With improved cortisol rhythm, energy levels become more stable and sustained.
 The morning cortisol peak provides a natural boost to start the day, and energy is maintained more evenly, reducing the reliance on stimulants like caffeine.

 Changes in Appetite and Cravings